Theodora605/Sticker-Book-Project/README.md

 ## Running the Server

-In order to operate the server, a Google Cloud account is required.
-You will need a Google Cloud project id as well as your application default credentials JSON file.

-Check https://cloud.google.com/docs/authentication/application-default-credentials for information on how to generate this file

 Save the default credentials file to the folder you will like to use as a volume for temporary storage and run the following command from that directory:

 ```